- PROGRAMS /

 By the time an Effie entry has reached the winners’ circle, it has survived at least two rounds of evaluation from a rigorous jury of senior industry executives focused on identifying the industry’s most effective work.

 All jury members in Round One and Final Round sign confidentiality forms and review work within a secure judging environment arranged by Effie.
 Jurors are specifically matched with cases that do not prove a conflict of interest – for example a judge with an automotive background would not review an automotive case.

 For this reason it is critical that entrants provide market and category context in their entries.
 Judges are looking for great results against challenging goals – a truly effective case.
 Simply entering impressive numbers, without context regarding why the numbers are impressive in the context of past performance, competitive context, category context, etc. and how the marketing initiatives are directly linked to the results, will not garner an Effie.

-Judges in Round One and Final Round are asked to evaluate a case’s effectiveness using the following scoring system:
+Judges in Round One and Final Round are asked to evaluate a case’s effectiveness using Effie's Marketing Effectiveness Framework:

 70% of the score, equally weighted for each section:

 - Challenge, Context & Objectives

-- Bringing the Idea to Life (includes the creative and media strategies and the work itself)
+- Bringing the Idea & Strategy to Life (includes the creative and media strategies and the work itself)

 30% of the score:

 The lens through which each case is evaluated by the jury is effectiveness.
 Effie jurors seek results with context against challenging goals.
 Jury scores determine which cases will be finalists and which finalists will be awarded a gold, silver or bronze Effie trophy.

 The finalist score level and each winning score level – gold, silver, bronze – has a minimum score required.